adaptris/interlok-docs-legacy/pages/adapter/adapter-installation.md

 # Installation #

 Installation is pretty easy.
-Download the installer, and execute it.
+Download the installer, and execute it; due to a change in Java licensing as of 2019 you need to provide your own 64bit JVM.

 ## Unix ##